-Float Res adds a bit of apparent randomness to the process.
-"Float" means that when the Arpeggiator reaches the shift limit, it resets-but not to its original pitch as with plain Reset.
+Float Rst adds a bit of apparent randomness to the process.
+"Float" means that when the Arpeggiator reaches the shift limit, it resets-but not to its original pitch as with Reset.
 Like Unipolar and Bipolar, it looks at the first note that would exceed the shift limit, and calculates the interval between that note and the shift limit.
-It then restarts the cycle of latched notes, transposing the entire cycle by the interval it just calculated, then shifting each subsequent cycle by the value of Shift Amount, until it reaches the shift limit again.
+It then restarts the cycle of notes, transposing the entire cycle by the interval it just calculated, then shifting each subsequent cycle by the value of Shift Amount, until it reaches the shift limit again.

 Here's a very simple example.
 Suppose that the only note in the Arpeggiator cycle is C4, Shift Amount is 4 (a third), and Shift Limit is 7 (so notes won't get shifted above G4).
 The Arpeggiator plays C4, then E4.
-The next note should be $G^{#}4$ , but that's above the shift limit-so the Forte SE calculates the difference between that $G^{#}4$ and the shift limit (G4): one semitone.
-It adds that difference to the original starting note (C4) and plays that note next-C#4.
+The next note should be G#4, but that's above the shift limit-so the arpeggiator calculates the difference between that G#4 and the shift limit (G4):

+one semitone.
+It adds that difference to the original starting note (C4) and plays that note next- $C^{#}4$ .
 The next note (F4) is within the shift limit, but the next note (A4) isn't, so it gets translated into D4-and so on.

-Float Uni uses the same concept and applies it to Unipolar mode: when the Arpeggiator reaches the shift limit, it calculates the difference between the next note and the limit, and transposes the next cycle of notes down by that interval, then shifts each subsequent cycle down until it reaches the original pitch.
-Float Bip is similar to Float Uni, but the downward shift limit isn't the original pitch, it's the negative of the Shift Limit value.
+FloatUnip uses the same concept and applies it to Unipolar mode: when the Arpeggiator reaches the shift limit, it calculates the difference between the next note and the limit, and transposes the next cycle of notes down by that interval, then shifts each subsequent cycle down until it reaches the original pitch.

+FloatBip is similar to FloatUnip, but the downward shift limit isn't the original pitch, it's the negative of the ShiftLimit value.